adlibre/dms-client/README.md

 Looks for options file called options.conf in the folder directory and uses it's data for posting.

-In order to function it must have configuration file, usually called 'dms_sender.cfg'. you may override those settings by calcifying alternative configuration file with '-config' key.
+In order to function it must have configuration file, usually called 'dms_sender.cfg'.
+You may override those settings by specifying alternative configuration file with '-config' key paramether.

 ## Available options: